Skip to main content

 Bring your own strategy

-1. Implement scan() — return a list of TradeDecisions based on whatever signal you care about.
+1. Implement tick() — return a list of TradeDecisions based on whatever signal you care about.

-3. The base class handles order placement, retry, and DRY_RUN gating.
+3. The base class runs the tick loop and handles order placement + DRY_RUN gating.

 import { BaseStrategy } from './base-strategy.js';